RavenTheory/CompHEP2024/Exercises/Ex7/Shankar Bhandari/README.md

 Finally the FeynHiggs_Hdecay.py is the program that combines all of the scripts and programs mentioned above to give us the graphs using ROOT.
 This program also needs the hdecay.py since it uses it as a module and then calls its functions.
 The output file of this program are HdecayVsFeynHiggs.pdf and HdecayVsFeynHiggs.ROOT.
-This program calls the bash script to build the FeynHiggs programme if it isn't built already.
-After the FeynHiggs is built/if it's already there then this program calculates the width using FeynHiggs (via bash script that executes the demo.cc) and the width using HDECAY by calling the functions from hdecay.py.
-After calculating the widths this program outputs the data in pdf or a rootfile.

-This program can be run with "pyroot FeynHiggs_Hdecay.py" (the bash scripts need to have the permission to execute otherwise the program won't work and might cause some other issues)